 - 5-7 garlic pods, chopped

-- 1 tsp red chilli powder (or cayenne, adjust to tolerance)
+- 1 teaspoon red chilli powder (or cayenne, adjust to tolerance)

-- 1 tbsp white vinegar (or to taste)
+- 1 tablespoon white vinegar (or to taste)

 - For Garnish â€“ chopped scallions(green parts), ginger, chopped green chillies